bip-itteam-internal/architecture-draft/Core System and Modules/MODULE - Employees Master Data.md

 	"department": "IT", // Enums to string
 	"position": "Supervisior", // Enums to string, this doesn't really do anything for now, since we have our own system authentication
 	"employment_type": "Fulltime", // Enums to string

+	"fingerprint_number": 211, // This is required as we might fallback to attendance using fingerprint

 	"probation": {
 		start_date: ISODate(),